Nusiq/better_json/development-notes.md

 # Tests
 Currently most of the code is not tested.
-The project has a basic `tox` setup which performs simple tests using `pytest` and generates documentation using `sphinx`.
-The tests are far from complete.
+The project has a basic `tox` setup which performs simple tests using `pytest`.

 Use `tox` command to run the tests:
 ```